 VMware Cloud on AWS

-For VMware Cloud on AWS , the data collector is deployed to a vCenter in a target SDDC.
+VMware Cloud on AWS must be associated to a cloud proxy is deployed to a vCenter in a target SDDC.

-As a cloud account administrator, you can create additional integrations such as vRealize Orchestrator and Puppet by using options on the page.
+As a cloud account administrator, you can create additional integrations such as My VMware, vRealize Orchestrator, and Puppet by using options on the page.
 See What are Integrations.